tjltjl/grpo_server/README.md

   when completing and when having used results.

     * TODO: more control over when to include given input, now it's async (but queued)

+Biggest TODOs:

+* batches
+* example task containers
+* how to start main container with settings?
+* checkpoint model, load checkpoints
+* (continue training): either load clean model and peft it, or load an already pefted model and keep training that peft.